tukue/SearchEngineAalyzer/docs/simplified-vercel-cd.md

 - **Pull Requests**: Every PR creates an isolated **Preview Deployment**.
 Vercel auto-builds from the PR branch and posts a preview URL.
 Environment variables scoped to “Preview” are used.
 - **`main` branch**: Merges or direct pushes to `main` trigger a **Production Deployment**.
 Vercel promotes the build to the production domain and uses “Production” environment variables.
 - **Vercel automation**: Vercel handles build orchestration, serverless packaging for the `api/` folder, static hosting for the `client/` build, preview URLs, and GitHub status checks.
 No extra CI is required unless you want tests before deploy.
+- **Alternate variants**: If you need a separate variant (e.g., white-label or enterprise edition), create a second Vercel project that points to the same repo but uses a different root directory or env var set.
+Each project will still auto-create previews for PRs and deploy `main` to its own production domain.

 ## 2. Vercel Configuration
 ### Repository structure